Vinnie Kruse: Creation and casting

 Pua Magasiva had previously auditioned successfully for the guest role of Elvis Iosefa, the cousin of established character Louie in 1999.
 He appeared for several episodes; however, four years later, he was offered the full-time role of Vinnie Kruse, a core cast member.
 Vinnie made his first appearance in late 2003.
+Storyliner Victor Roger helped shape the character and named him 'Vainu'u "Vinnie"' after a family member of his, aiming to accurately portray Pacific culture.
 The character was said to bring rebellion to the nurses and Magasiva hoped the character portrayed Pacific Islanders correctly, stating; "I wanted to make Vinnie very cultural, a character that Pacific Island people can relate to."
 Magasiva soon decided to try his luck elsewhere and quit the role.
 The character departed in early 2006 and early reports suggested he was axed as part of a large cast overhaul at the time; however, this was not the case.
 In reality, Magasiva's resignation brought on the large cast overhaul, which was an attempt by producers to represent a culturally proportional society after the exit of the shows only Pacific Islander.
 Magasiva soon regretted the decision, stating: "I took a risk and I left.
 The work didn't come."

 Magasiva returned to the role after five years in August 2011.
 In 2015 Magasiva announced he would stay with the show "as long as they'll have [him]" and expressed his desire for Vinnie to become the next Chris Warner (the show's longest running character).
 In late 2015 online rumours surfaced that Magasiva had left the show, though he denied this the following month.
 Following a series of controversial actions off-screen, Magasiva departed the soap opera in 2018.
+The actor died the following year, with Shortland Street airing a tribute to him on-screen.

 Storylines

-Judy Brownlee (Donogh Rees) hires Vinnie in late 2003 and he instantly gets on the other nurses' nerves with his party boy ways.
-In 2004, Vinnie starts an affair with good friend Tama's (David Wikaira-Paul) girlfriend Shannon Te Ngaru (Amber Curreen).
-The two go public but Vinnie realises she loves Tama more and they broke up.
-Vinnie is deeply in love with Tania Jeffries (Faye Smythe) but the presence of Mark Weston (Tim Foley) drives the two apart and Vinnie starts to date Jemima Hampton (Liesha Ward Knox).
-Vinnie is promoted to charge nurse but the pressure proves too much; he resigns from nursing to become a paramedic.
-However, when he witnesses a murder scene, Vinnie returns to nursing.
-Jemima falls pregnant, scaring Vinnie, and the two break up.
-However, in 2006 the lure of being a father proves too much and Vinnie travels to the United Kingdom to live with Jemima and his child.
+Director of Nursing Judy Brownlee (Donogh Rees) hired Vinnie at the hospital in late 2003 and he instantly frustrated his colleagues with his party boy ways.
+Vinnie started an affair with good friend Tama's (David Wikaira-Paul) girlfriend Shannon Te Ngaru (Amber Curreen) which collapsed shortly after the two went public.
+He fell deeply in love with Tania Jeffries (Faye Smythe) but the presence of Mark Weston (Tim Foley) drove the two apart and Vinnie moved on to backpacker Jemima Hampton (Liesha Ward Knox).
+Being promoted to charge nurse, Vinnie began to feel the pressure and work and following the unexpected death of a patient, he resigned to become a paramedic.
+Vinnie shortly returned to nursing after attending a gruesome murder scene.
+Shortly after, Jemima fell pregnant and a scared Vinnie broke up with her.
+However Vinnie soon grew on the idea of fatherhood and opted to reconcile with Jemima and move to her home country in the United Kingdom to raise the child.